 Discuss the entire process with your students, going through each section below.
-You will be able to discuss the following topics with them:
+You will be able to discuss the following topics with

 - Review the causes of atmospheric pressure.